qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_workflow.rst

    :contains: gd_guidl__dfa_failure_initiators, gd_temp__feat_saf_dfa, gd_temp__comp_saf_dfa, gd_guidl__fault_models, gd_temp__feat_saf_fmea, gd_temp__comp_saf_fmea, gd_chklst__safety_analysis
    :has: doc_concept__safety__analysis, doc_getstrt__safety_analysis

    | The safety analyses and DFA are verified.
+The verification criteria is that it can be proven that a function and the corresponding safety monitoring are not both affected.

 RAS(IC) for Safety Analysis